danodz/slingair-school-project/README.md

 You just accepted the full-stack developer position at Slingshot Airlines!

 They were really impressed with the work you did at Concordia Bootcamps.
 After a conversation with the CEO at the job fair, they hired you on the spot!
-They have project that they need to ship asap and are confident that you can deliver.
+They have project that they need to ship ASAP and are confident that you can deliver.

-They have a new seat-booking app that is set to be released next week.
+They have a new seat-booking app that is set to be released in 3 days!
 You were told that _most_ of the work is already done, and that all that remains is to connect the different pieces to get it working.

 You have been provided with a GitHub repo and little else.